 Although this document describes some of the theoretical aspects of FEBio, a complete theoretical development can be found in the FEBio Theory Manual.
 Developers who are interested in modifying or extending the FEBio code will find the FEBio Developer’s Manual very useful.

+Units in FEBio

+FEBio does not assume a specific unit system.
+It is up to the user to enter numbers that are defined in consistent units.
+For example, when entering material parameters in SI units, the user must enter all loads, contact parameters, and other boundary conditions in SI units as well.
+The units of all the parameters are given when they are defined in this manual.
+We use a non-specific designation of units for all the parameters using the following symbols.